code-charity/most_needed/README.md

 ### Open Source is lacking prioritization / coordination at scale

-In a day a few people per million may make contributions on Github or in Wikipedia, with immediate or substantial usage. - Why not a few times more?
+In a day (only) a few people per million may make contributions on Github or in Wikipedia, with immediate or substantial usage. - Why not a few times more?

 Wikipedia is "the largest repository" (which enables global todo lists [1.](https://en.wikipedia.org/w/index.php?title=Special:WantedPages&limit=500&offset=0), [2.](https://en.wikipedia.org/wiki/Wikipedia:Most-linked-to_redlinks))
 <br> Why aren't there more large, linked, interdisciplinary projects?<b>*</b><br> One Purpose could be to collect, analyze, combine and thus refine the 'fragmented cornucopia' of knowledge about nutrients.